Key Performance Indicators (KPIs) and Why They're Important

 How to Choose KPIs

-Businesses should take a number of steps before choosing the best key performance indicators, including:
+Businesses should take a number of steps before choosing the best key performance indicators.
+These steps include:

-- Determining variances and adjusting processes to meet their short-term objectives.
+- Determining variances and adjusting processes to meet short-term objectives

 When choosing the right key performance indicators, a company should start by considering the factors management uses in managing the business.
-Then you must consider and identify whether these factors help in assessing the company’s progress against its stated strategies.
-Do they also allow those who read the reports to make similar assessments externally?
+Next, you must consider, and identify, whether these factors help in assessing the company’s progress against its stated strategies.
+Lastly, you need to make sure that the KPIs selected also allow those who read the reports to make similar assessments externally.

-Although industry standards matter, companies do not necessarily have to choose similar KPIs to their business peers.
-What is more important is how relevant the indicators are to the business or its unit/division.
+Although industry standards have significance, companies do not necessarily have to choose similar KPIs to those of their competitors.
+What is more important is knowing how relevant the indicators are to your business or the unit/division you're assessing.

-There is not a specific number of KPIs a company needs.
-In general, the number may be anywhere from four to ten for many types of businesses, and they must be crucial to the success of the business.
-Remember: Nothing is important if everything is important.
-Companies should also review their objectives and strategies regularly and make necessary adjustments on their key performance indicators.
+Also, there is no specific number of KPIs a company needs.
+However, in general, the number usually ranges from four to ten for most businesses—just make sure they are crucial to the success of the business.
+Remember, nothing is important if everything is important.

-Key performance indicators are important to a business because they help it focus on common goals and ensure those goals stay aligned within the organization.
-This focus will help a business to stay on task and work on meaningful projects that will assist in reaching objectives faster.
+Key performance indicators are important to a business because they help the business focus on common goals and ensure that those goals stay aligned within the organization.
+This focus helps a business stay on task and work on meaningful projects that help reach objectives faster.